abhatikar/package-monitor/package_detection/README.md

 ![alt text](https://github.com/abhatikar/package-monitor/raw/main/assets/convert.png "Model Conversion")

-This app is intended to be run on an OpenNCC camera, therefore the model you have trained has to be converted into the format that makes it optimized to run on the OpenNCC camera.
+If you want to run this app using an OpenNCC camera, you will have to convert the model you have trained into the format that makes it optimized to run on the OpenNCC camera.
 The conversion uses the OpenVino toolkit to achieve this.
 That way you could use the camera with a embedded microcomputer like raspberry pi without compromising the speed of the model inferences.
 To convert your model to the EyeCloud optimized format, run:

 ```bash
 aai model convert <input-model-id> --format eyecloud --output_id <output-model-id>